 - Refrain from the illegal or excessive use of all alcohol and drugs during the term of my employment with River Way Ranch Camp.

-- Possess firearms or weapons on the camp premises.
+- Do not possess firearms or weapons on the camp premises.

-- Use abusive language and any form of corporal punishment or embarrassment in my dealing with campers and other staff.
+- Do not use abusive language and any form of corporal punishment or embarrassment in my dealing with campers and other staff.

 - Respect camp property and only use said property in the course of my employment, within established camp policy, and as I have been trained and instructed.